LittleNimbus/LitNim-code-refactor-challenge/README.md

 week-one-code-refactor-challenge-ts
-Restructuring existing code for a webpage
+Restructuring code for an existing webpage